Modeling Habitat Use

 Figure 2: Variability in sound source location using multiple sensors.
 Potential location of a source (red point) as detected by each of the drifting recorders (green star) at a given point during the deployment.
 Black areas represent the region from which the call could have originated according to the arrival SNR at each drifting recorder.
 Note the call was not detected by Adrift-047 and as such only a minimum location is known (left).
 The potential region of origin for the call based on the intersection of all drifting recorders (right).

 Using the above approach, we estimated the area associated with each region of origin produced from the calls in the simulation (4,000 calls).
-The histogram densities show a bi-modal distribution with a low region size associated with larger numbers of drifting recorders, and larger region size associated with lower numbers of drifting recorders (?@fig-Adrift_Appendix_HabitatMod_HistSpatialRes3).
+The histogram densities show a bi-modal distribution with a low region size associated with larger numbers of drifting recorders, and larger region size associated with lower numbers of drifting recorders (Figure 3).
 The scatterplot provides the mean and 95% confidence intervals of the regions of origin based on the number of sensors deployed in the array (Figure 3) The majority of the calls were in the southern portion of the survey area and calls in these regions could only be detected by one or two instruments at most.

 The estimated location range for a sound source based on the number of drifting recorders detecting the sound are provided by a histogram density plot (left), with region size on the x axis and histogram density on the y axis (histogram densities are colored based on the number of drifting recorders).
 There is a strong peak at small region size when a larger number of drifting recorders detects the sound, and another peak at very large estimated size when few drifting recorders are considered.
 The plot on the right shows the region size in square kilometers (y axis) and the number of sensors.
 There is a consistent decline in the region size based on the number of drifting recorders.